fmwight482/deeproute-parser/README.md

 # deeproute-parser
-A program which parses game logs for the deeproute.com online football game

 This program is a script designed to run in the Chrome web browser using the Tampermonkey extension.
 It parses game logs and produces various statistics, including: